 11. Focus on love throughout your website, not just in your articles.

 We already have so much hate in the world.
 We only see the negative sides of everything.

-To engage your readers and invite them to read the rest of your posts all through to the last word, it’s best to have a vibe of love and positivity throughout your blog.
+To engage your readers and invite them to read the rest of your posts all through to the last word, it’s best to have a vibe of love and positivity throughout your entire brand.

 It doesn’t even matter if your niche is lifestyle or business.
-What matters is how your post could resonate with them and make an impact on their lives.
+What matters is how you can resonate with them and make an impact on their lives.

 12. Touch human virtues.